SoftUni-Internal/interactive-content/EN/06-Forms/01-Directives.md

 # Directives Comparison

-Attribute directives look like **HTML** attributes and they only change the element they are added to.
+Attribute directives look like **HTML** attributes, and they only change the element they are added to.

 Examples: **ngStyle**, **ngClass**.